ryaneverett33/Website/_posts/2023-03-11-add-dolby-vision.md

 Rewriting file with interleaved RPU NALs..
 ```

+Metadata from the online source might not match perfectly with the BluRay (see the incompatible length warning above) but should be okay for most cases.

 ## Re-authoring

 Once you have the injected HEVC file, you can re-mux back into a container of your choice.
-Since we have a raw HEVC file, we must mux into an intermediary container before we can mux our final product.
+Since we have a raw HEVC file, we must first mux into an intermediary container before we can mux our final product.
 In this way, the muxing step is at least a two step process.

 ### Muxing with MKVToolNix